 Speaking, Retreats, and Consultation

 If you would like to invite Chaplain Rielly to speak to your group, agency, or church feel free to contact him via the information below.
 Rielly regularly speaks at church gatherings, retreats, and local agencies on issues of faith & culture, restorative justice, and spiritual formation.
-Rielly also provides faith-group consultation, when crime hits a community through talking circles, and other restorative practices.
+Rielly also provides faith-group consultation when crime impacts a community.

 Local CBC Windsor News: Interview